do-it-ecm/promo-2024-2025/Gonin-Emma/mon/temps-3.1/index.md

 _____ **You are an engineer developping a platform that helps surgeons to plan a cardiac surgery (called Left Atrial Appendage Occlusion).
 You also have a master co-directed by 5 universities in Barcelona in Computer Vision.
 Can you tell us a bit more about the use of AI in your work ?**

-We do segmentations of the left atrial of the heart in order to get a 3D reconstruction to determine the size of occluder devices to treat atrial fibrillations-derived thrombus with a minimally-invasive intervention (called Left atrial appendage occlusion).
+We do **segmentations** of the left atrial of the heart in order to get a **3D reconstruction** to determine the size of occluder devices to treat atrial fibrillations-derived thrombus with a minimally-invasive intervention (called _Left atrial appendage occlusion_).

 We use AI for these segmentations of medical images, I did my TFM (_note from the interviewer : it's a master thesis in Spain_) on that with the pipeline nnU-Net.
 It's a pipeline containing a pre-trained model for segmentations with pre-processing that reduce the need of hyperparametrisation, it's designed to work well with medical images like CT, MRIs...

-We use another algorithm using Machine Learning to detect where the ostium (part of the heart) and the mitral valves on medical images.
+We use another algorithm using Machine Learning to detect the position of the ostium (part of the heart) and the mitral valves on medical images.

 We compute hemo-dynamics simulations manually, without AI.
 Well, a PhD student tried to predict the 4D MRI flows with AI but we do most of them by hand.

-We also use ChatGpt and Copilot for coding as assistance-tools for error solving and making templates for problems that we encounter.
+We also use ChatGpt and Copilot for coding as **assistance-tools** for error solving and making templates for problems that we encounter.

 _____**What type of data do you use to train the model ?
 How do you collect it ?**